eove/his-api/docs/eove-his-interface.md

 }
 ```

-No other command will be processed by server except another start communication one.
+No other message will be processed by server except another start communication one.

-### PONG command
+### PONG message

 Client writes: